solo-io/gloo/docs/content/advanced_configuration/gloo-readonly-ui.md

 provide users insight into the state of Gloo without giving them admin-level permissions typically held by the Gloo UI backend service.

+Once installed, access the read-only UI with `glooctl ui` or `glooctl dashboard`.

 ## Install Gloo OSS Read-Only UI

 Along with each release of Gloo Enterprise, we build and release a helm chart that deploys open-source Gloo alongside